Discourse-Aware Graph Networks for Textual Logical Reasoning: Introduction

 \section{Introduction}

 Natural language understanding in progress is introducing investigation of machines' reasoning capabilities.
-The recent anticipated logical reasoning requires advanced comprehension of uncovering the hidden logical structures.
+The recent anticipated logical reasoning requires advanced comprehension of uncovering hidden logical structures.
 A representative task is logical reasoning QA \cite{yu2020reclor,liu2020logiqa}.
 It collects questions from standardized exams such as GMAT and LSAT.
 Each question provides a passage, several answer options, and a question sentence about logical relations, structures, or fallacies.
 To predict the correct answer, machines need to identify the conclusion and premises in the text and understand how they support or contradict each other.
 Another representative is multi-turn dialogue reasoning \cite{cui2020mutual}, which requires the machine to predict the next utterance that is logically consistent with the conversation.

-In principle, logical structures consist of two critical factors, logical components and logical relations.
-The core logical components include conclusion and premise, usually complete sentences or subordinate clauses.
-The logical relations, on the other hand, are mainly entailment, refutation, or contradiction between these sentences.
-Practically, an example is illustrated in Figure~\ref{fig:intuition}.
-To answer this question of identifying the weakening assumption, one first needs to delineate all the logical components and label them.
-Based on the context, the first sentence is the conclusion, and the next few sentences are premises.
-Moreover, according to the question, the correct option should be a rebuttal sentence, while the distracting ones are irrelevant or supporting sentences.
-Subsequently, one identifies the logical relations, with the first three premises directly supporting the conclusion, and Premise 3 is further supported by another premise and a factual statement and is also refuted by the statement in option D. Conversely, one can hardly answer this question reasonably without awareness of this logical structure, as the sentences are logically indiscriminate.
+In principle, logical structures consist of two critical factors, logical components, and logical relations.
+The core logical components include conclusion and premises, usually complete sentences or subordinate clauses.
+The logical relations, on the other hand, are mainly entailment, refutation, or contradiction between these sentences. {Moreover, the key phrases in the statements indicate inference patterns.} Practically, an example is illustrated in Figure~\ref{fig:intuition}. {To find the flaw in the argument, one first needs to identify the conclusion and premises.
+Indicated by the clue words such as ``conclude'', ``if'', and ``then'', the third sentence is the conclusion, whereas the first two sentences provide supporting premises.
+Indicated by the connectives and the key terms as highlighted, the premises are further decomposed into two entailing structures.
+From the repeating key terms, one can find the inference patterns $A\to B$ and $\neg A \to \neg B$ in the two premises, respectively.
+According to the context, Premise 2 is derived from Premise 1, which then derives the conclusion of $\neg B$.
+However, the reasoning in this argument contradicts the law of contraposition, which is $A\to B \vdash \neg B \to \neg A$.
+This leads to the correct option A. In contrast, one can hardly answer this question regardless of the logical structure.}